If you are a current Barnard College employee, please use the internal career site to apply for this position.

 Strong communication, time management, and organizational skills.

-Experience working with the following software programs; ECT products and Software, QLab, Homebase, Google Suite, Microsoft Office Suite, Adobe platforms, and Engage or other Anthology programs.
+Experience working with the following software programs; Engage or other Anthology programs for organization management, Google Suite, Microsoft Office Suite, Adobe platforms,

 Positive approach to professionalism

 Ability to work in a high volume, high traffic, and high energy environment